MatAtBread/nodent/README.md

 * The ES7 async-await spec states that you can only use await inside an async function.
 This generates a warning in nodent, but is permitted.
 The synchronous return value from the function is compilation mode dependent, but generally a Thenable protocol representing the first awaitable expression.

-* The statements `return async <expression>` and `throw async <expression>` are proposed extensions to the ES7 standard (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38).
+* The statements `async return <expression>` and `async throw <expression>` are proposed extensions to the ES7 standard (see https://github.com/lukehoban/ecmascript-asyncawait/issues/38).
 The alternative to this syntax is to use a standard ES5 declaration returning a Promise.

 * async functions that fall-through (i.e. never encounter a `return` or `throw` (async or otherwise) do not return.
 In the ES7 spec, these functions return `undefined` when `await`ed.
 This behaviour does not permit async functions to be terminated by callbacks.
-To remain compatible with the ES7 spec, make sure your async functions either return, throw an exception or delegate to a callback that contains a `return async` or `throw async`.
+To remain compatible with the ES7 spec, make sure your async functions either return, throw an exception or delegate to a callback that contains a `async return` or `async throw`.

 * Object and class getters and setters cannot be declared 'async' and must be explicitly defined.